SandeepGarcha1234/NumericalCPPPractice/README.md

 ## Statistics

-The statistical function in this project are very brief.
+The statistical functions in this project are very brief.
 I have only included the functions that I would need.

 The normcdf(x) function takes one argument(x) - a double  and returns the normal cumulative distribution function evaluated at x.
 For instance `double y = normcdf(1.95)` sets the value y to be 0.974412.
 The norminv(x) function takes one argument(x) - a double and returns the double corresponding to the xth percentile in the normal distribution.
 Please note that x must be between 0 and 1.
 For instance, `double y = norminv(0.975)` sets the value y to be 1.9591.

 The randuniform function takes 1 argument (n) - an integer, and return a nx1 Matrix with the entries being "random" samples from [0,1].
 The boxMuller() function without any arguments returns a random sample from the standard normal distribution.
 The boxMuller(int n) function that takes one argument (n) - an integer, returns a nx1 Matrix with the entries being random samples from the standard normal.

+## Black Scholes Model